nxrs3/nxrsecrypt/README.md

 ![nxrseCrypt in action](images/use_case_screenshot.jpg)

-**!
-Never share an encryption mapping with anyone you don't want decrypting your encrypted text, keep it secure. !**
+This is my first big project & github repo, and is not professional, I made this for fun to communicate privatly with my friends.\

-This is my first big project & github repo, and is not professional, I made this for fun to communicate privatly with my friends.
+**This is is not made for personal use, rather; getting better at programming, git, and documenting**\
 Feel free to criticize and report issues.

 Only tested on Linux,